Professor Gojko Barjamovic, Director of Undergraduate Studies

 Two types of courses count automatically toward NELC/History concentration requirements:

-- Courses listed in the course catalog's "History" section (especially 1600-level courses) and approved courses in the catalog's "Near Eastern Languages and Civilizations" section.
-For a list of approved NELC courses, see the website of the History Department.
+- Courses listed in the course catalogue's "History" section and approved courses in the catalogue's "Near Eastern Languages and Civilizations" section, as determined in consultation with the History DUS.

 Joint concentration with other Departments: 9 courses